alexharri/website/posts/webgl-gradients.md

 The texture is uniform over the $y$ axis so we can just set the $y$ coordinate to $0.5$ (we could also use $0.0$ or $1.0$, it wouldn't change the result for this texture).

-As for the $x$ axis, reading the color at $x = 0.0$ should yield blue and at $x = 1.0$ we should get yellow.
+As for the $x$ axis, reading the color at $x = 0.0$ should yield blue, and at $x = 1.0$ we should get yellow.
 We can verify this with the following shader

 ```glsl
 uniform sampler2D u_gradient;